Cookies on this website

 DPhil Student

-I am a DPhil student supervised by Professor Seena Fazel and Dr Amir Sariaslan in the Forensic Psychiatry research group.
-My doctoral project focuses on the development and validation of prognostic tools predicting outcomes in comorbid psychosis and substance use disorders.
+I’m a DPhil student supervised by Professor Seena Fazel and Dr Amir Sariaslan in the Forensic Psychiatry research group.
+My doctoral project focuses on the development and validation of prognostic tools predicting adverse outcomes in substance-induced psychotic disorder.
+I'm funded by the NIHR Oxford Health Biomedical Research Centre.